Unmasking the Modern-day Pharisee

 their property and pretending to be righteous with their long prayers (Matt.

 23:14).
-Jesus also rebukes the scribes and Pharisees for corrupting the
+Jesus also rebuked the scribes and Pharisees for corrupting the

 proselytes with their doctrines (Matt.
 23:15).
 The scribes and Pharisees were